Redherring32/OpenTendo/README.md

 # Open 'Tendo
 An Open-Source HardWare (OSHW) recreation of the original 1985 Front-Loading NES motherboard.

-# Repository Structure:
+## Repository Structure:

-Board Files: Contains all files necessary to open the project in KiCad, as well as the schematic
+* Board Files: Contains all files necessary to open the project in KiCad, as well as the schematic

-Component Footprints: Contains a library of all the custom footprints used on the board
+* Component Footprints: Contains a library of all the custom footprints used on the board

-Schematic Symbols: Contains all the custom schematic symbols made for this project
+* Schematic Symbols: Contains all the custom schematic symbols made for this project

 The files required to order PCBs can be found under releases.

-# Recommended PCB specs:
+## Recommended PCB specs:

-+2 layers
+* 2 layers

-+119mmx196mm
+* 119mmx196mm

-+1.6mm thickness
+* 1.6mm thickness

-+HASL surface finish
+* HASL surface finish

-+And any color you want!
+* And any color you want!

 ![Board Front](https://i.imgur.com/nQP6BoM.jpg)